 Inarius Corpse Explosion Necromancer Skills and Runes

 On this page, we explain how to choose and use your skills when playing Inarius Corpse Explosion Necromancer in Diablo 3.
-Updated for patch 2.6.7 and Season 19.
+Updated for Patch 2.7.6 and Season 29.

 Skills and Runes

 Bone Armor is the basis of Inarius set builds, tying into the damage reduction mechanic of the set and producing the swirling bone tornado effect of the 6-piece.
-Note the increased damage against enemies in the tornado radius, which practically ensures Inarius builds are played at melee range.
-Due to its stacking mechanic per affected enemy, you will be trying your best to catch as many enemies in its radius, especially in the initial application of a run.
-This is also a harshly punishing mechanic against Rift Guardian deaths, since you will have to build up the stacks one by one in most cases.
-The preferred rune is Dislocation, whose two second stun will provide a moment of respite in the thick of battle, as well as an additional source of Nayr's Black Death and Krysbin's Sentence procs.
+The preferred rune is Dislocation, whose two-second stun will provide a moment of respite in the thick of battle, as well as an additional source of Nayr's Black Death and Krysbin's Sentence procs.

-Blood is Power is the Necromancer's take on passives such as Evocation and Beacon of Ytar — along with the significant drawback of needing to lose your health reserve equivalent to trigger it.
-Since it counts off pre-mitigation values however, this passive will trigger from the very flow of gameplay (constant, high damage hits) in any meaningful Greater Rift progression difficulty.
-With an overarching goal of reducing Land of the Dead downtime, Blood is Power finds a deserving place in your passive selection.
+Blood is Power is the Necromancer's take on passives such as Evocation and Beacon of Ytar — along with the significant drawback of needing to lose your health to trigger it.
+It works off an internal counter that is unaffected by your current Health state, and its 20% flat reduction of all cooldowns will apply once counter reaches your health reserve equivalent value.
+With an overarching goal of reducing Land of the Dead downtime at least to a 48 second downtime breakpoint, Blood is Power is all but fixed in passive selection.